 - Direct quantifications of associations among crop residue, disease intensity, inoculum presence, and abundance throughout the growing season.

 - Optimization and/or development of corn-pathogen monitoring methods including spore sampling of air, corn residue, and soil samples.

 - Improved understanding of weather variables that affect corn disease development.

 - Model spatio-temporal dynamics of diseases in corn.

-Multiple collaborative locations distributed across the U.S., representing different production regions and cropping systems.
-A team approach will be used where plant pathologists, plant disease epidemiologists and other agricultural scientists will collaborate to develop elite forecasting tools for corn diseases that are tailored to specific regions within or effective across the entire corn production belt.
-To accomplish this goal, while adding personnel and forecasting tools, a minimum budget of $800,000 per year with 5% increases per year will be needed to meet these needs.
+Multiple collaborative locations will be distributed across the U.S., representing different production regions and cropping systems.
+A team approach will be used where plant pathologists, plant disease epidemiologists, and other agricultural scientists will collaborate to develop elite forecasting tools for corn diseases that are tailored to specific regions within or effective across the entire corn production belt.

 These projects provide the next generation of tools to assess corn disease and will be tested through larger multi-state projects.
 Farmers will make decisions based on regionally validated science-based information.
 These projects address specific knowledge gaps identified through interaction with corn farmers.